infiniteframeworks/blog/_posts/2025-05-17-Using a site.webmanifest File.md

 Pay special attention to the display property.
 It controls how the app is launched from the home screen of a mobile device.

-Here are the common values and what they do:
+Here are the common values and what they do (AI Generated):

 |Value|Behavior|
 |---|---|